freeradical13/freeradical13.github.io/index.md

 There is a trade off between number of offspring and the amount of resources parents may devote to each offspring.
 Selection for traits that are advantageous at high density is called [K Selection][].
 Selection for traits that are advantageous at low density is called [R Selection][].

+[Precocial Species][] are those in which children are relatively mature and mobile when born, whereas [Altricial Species][] require significant nursing after birth.

 ## Biosphere

 [Geology][] is the study of the solid parts of the Earth.